Intervention Overview

 Children and Equal Dignity

-The quality of relations between generations, particularly towards the young, shows where a society stands.
+The quality of relationships between generations, particularly with respect to the young, shows where a society stands.
 How we treat our children decides in which world we will live tomorrow.
 Preventing children's humiliation is paramount for a decent society (Avishai Margalit, 1996, The Decent Society, Cambridge, MA: Harvard University Press).
+The same is valid for all generations.
+The way to dignity for society is to value and nurture the creativity of children, adults, and people of age, who all can bring valuable contributions to social life.

 Dignity for Persons with Disabilities